philiplambok/anya/README.md

 # Anya

-Webmook or callbacks forwarder management app that build with Rails and Hotwire.
+Webhooks or callbacks forwarder management app that build with Rails and Hotwire.

-Things you may want to cover:

 * Ruby version